Physics Question #1484

-Shauna, a 30 year old female from Winnipeg asks on July 1, 2003,Q:
+Shauna, a 30 year old female from Winnipeg asks on July 1, 2003,

 Is snow a conductor or an insulator?

 viewed 20255 times

 Snow is an insulator.
 It is a poor conductor of heat due to its low density and the great amount of trapped air in between the snow crystals.
 If you are asking about conduction of electricity, it would be about the same.
 Only salt water conducts electricity.
 Distilled water is not a good conductor.
 Since snow is relatively pure water, and coupled with its low density and great deal of air, it probably is a poor electrical conductor.
-More can be found at this Alaska University website.
+More can be found at this Alaska Satellite Fascility Website.

-making a small donation to science.ca.
+If you found this answer useful, please consider making a small donation to science.ca.